Time-of-Day (5-8 p.m.) Rate

 TOD savings tip

-Set the thermostat to 78 degrees or higher.
-You'll save around 5 - 10% on cooling costs for every two degrees you raise the temperature.
+Set the thermostat to 78 degrees or higher in the summer.
+You'll save around 5-10% on cooling costs for every 2 degrees you raise the temperature.

 - Start or program your dishwasher, washing machine or clothes dryer to run and finish before 5 p.m. or start after 8 p.m.
 Monday through Friday.
 All hours on weekends and holidays are at the lowest off-peak rate.

 - Wash full loads of laundry whenever possible and switch your temperature setting from hot to warm to cut energy use in half for a single load.
 Using the cold cycle can reduce energy use even more.
 About 90% of the energy consumed for washing clothes is used to heat the water.

 - Try to avoid using multiple appliances like your dishwasher, air conditioner and washer and dryer at the same time between 5 p.m. and 8 p.m. during the week, when rates are highest.

 - Use small appliances to cook.
 Microwaves, toaster ovens and pressure cookers use about 66% less energy than a conventional oven.